 How to see most of Plitvice Lakes without the big tourist crowds?

-We explored Plitvice Lakes National Park over two days and walked all the different trails around the lakes (that’s 21km).
-Don’t worry you don’t need to walk that much (unless you really want to).
-We’ve put together the below recommendations picking out what we would have done with the benefit of hindsight.
+We explored Plitvice Lakes National Park over two days and walked all the different trails around the lakes (thatโs 21km).
+Donโt worry you donโt need to walk that much (unless you really want to).
+Weโve put together the below recommendations based on what we would have done with the benefit of hindsight.

-It also includes an (optional) quiet, relaxing early morning walk along the western lake shore that allows you to observe the park’s wildlife: We saw turtles sunbathing, mice foraging, as well as frogs, birds (beyond the omnipresent ducks), crayfish, and too many dragon flies to keep count of.
+Our routes include all the important sights (and photo opportunities) the National Park has to offer, while avoiding the worst of the crowds and limiting backtracking.
+The routes get you to the same spots (just from different entrances).
+They also include a (optional) quiet, relaxing early morning walk along the western lake shore that allows you to observe the parkโs wildlife: We saw turtles sunbathing, mice foraging, as well as frogs, birds (beyond the omnipresent ducks), crayfish, and too many dragon flies to keep count of.

 Best route from entrance 1